 For the foreseeable cycle of software innovation, the “killer app” is dead.
 It is the system, modularity, interoperability, and plug-and-play that will be the sources of new excitement for the coming years.
 Computer software and hardware have certainly gone through sine waves of where product and then process innovation is in the fore.
 We currently appear to be at the height of the influence for software processes over individual applications.

-Thus, the senses of AI3 on this site are concerned with process, perspective and methodology by which we as humans can (hopefully) bring more intelligence to our future.
-‘Artificial intelligence’ is a misdirection of attention and energy.
+The senses of AI3 on this site are concerned with process, perspective and methodology by which we as humans can (hopefully) bring more intelligence to our future.
+Adaptive information, adaptive innovation, adaptive infrastructure, and artificial intelligence are all contributing aspects to this vision.

 Literally, through human history until five hundred years ago, written documents were a limited number of manuscripts painstaking and beautifully transcribed into limited quantities by monks and priests.
-Though the Gutenberg printing press allowed copies to be created faster, vellum and then rag paper limited the diversity of books and numbers created.
-Only upon the economic breakthrough of machine papermaking in the early 1800s and then pulp paper in the 1860s did the economics of bookmaking allow a flowering of authors and mass (“pulp”) fiction.
+Though the Gutenberg printing press allowed copies to be created faster, the cost of vellum and then rag paper still limited the diversity of books and numbers that could be economically produced.
+Only upon the technological breakthroughs of machine papermaking in the early 1800s and then of pulp paper in the 1860s did the economics of bookmaking allow a flowering of authors and mass (“pulp”) fiction.
 Still, even until recently, the scope of authoring or publishing was limited.
 In fiction and non-fiction, publishers selected and controlled whose “voice” received attention because of the economics and risks of book publishing.
 In science, peer review and journal editors provided similar selective screens.

-With the Internet and the availability of easy-to-use, set-up and zero cost CMS (content management system) Web publishing systems, everyone is now prospectively a publisher or author.
+With the Internet and the availability of easy-to-use, set-up and zero cost CMS (content management system) Web publishing systems and social networks, everyone is now prospectively a publisher or author.
 What will be the now newer pace of information generation?
 How will authoritativeness and information reliability be determined?
 What will electronic means for sifting, organizing and packaging this tidal wave of information do with respect to information quality and adaptiveness?
 How do formats such as Twitter or email change our basic means of communications?

-I believe it can fairly be argued that no event has been more important to information dissemination than blogs since at least the genesis of the mass publishing market in the 1800s and quite possibly since the printing press of the mid-1400s.
-I would not be surprised that personal authoring (perhaps not then called blogs) assisted by the Internet may be viewed in centuries to come as THE most signal information event in human history.
+I believe it can fairly be argued that no event has been more important to information dissemination than the Internet since at least the genesis of the mass publishing market in the 1800s and quite possibly since the printing press of the mid-1400s.
+I would not be surprised that personal authoring on the Web may be viewed in centuries to come as THE most signal information event in human history.

 The Civility of the Commons